kitschpatrol/MathReduce/README.md

 2. Search for "view memory" in the key binding search bar.
 3. Clear the "key" field for the Debug Workflow > View Memory entry.

-Since MathReduce uses the Mac's native services framework, it's only compatible with thext fields that are implemented .
-Luckily this turns out to be most
+Since MathReduce uses the Mac's native services framework, it's only compatible with text fields implemented with Mac-native toolkits.
+(Luckily this turns out to be most of your day-to-day text fields.)

 #####Thanks

 MathReduce is a very thin wrapper around Dave DeLong's superlative [DDMathParser](https://github.com/davedelong/DDMathParser) library.